TABLE OF CONTENTS

 2. Develop a positioning statement that articulates your company's value to your target audience.
 This statement should be easy to understand and memorable.

 3. Launch your employer branding campaign with marketing initiatives that promote your brand to your target market.
+You can use the help of a marketing automation agency to launch multi-channel marketing campaigns seamlessly and to automate repetitive tasks.

 Step 2.
 Do an audit of your employer's brand